 The Handicap Blitz Grand Prix (“HBGP”) runs throughout the winter season as one of our “first of the month” activities – events run on the first Clubnight of each month.
 (Others are the Lightning Championship and the Blitz Championship, which is an entirely separate event).

 The basis of the HBGP is a time handicap, with the higher rated player in each game having less time and the weaker player more time.
-There will be five events in the series, each of six rounds.
+There will be five events in the series, each of seven rounds.
 Each of the five tournaments are stand alone events, so members can enter as many or as few as they like.
 But for the Grand Prix points scored in each event are aggregated during the course of the season to find the overall Grand Prix winner.
 We now have a Grand Prix trophy.

 Conditions and Playing Rules are given below.

 Handicap Blitz Grand Prix Conditions

 - Core time is 8 minutes on each clock per game;